Pre-employment screening: Working With Children Checks and Police Checks

 Ph: (02) 6140 6502

-The Child Protection (Working with Children) Act 2012 (NSW) came into effect on 15 June 2013 and requires that all employees and volunteers over the age of 18 working in child-related roles hold a WWCC clearance.
+The Child Protection (Working with Children) Act 2012 (NSW) came into effect on 15 June 2013, with some recent updates made in the Child Protection (Working with Children) Amendment (Statutory Review) Act 2018.
+This legislation requires that all employees and volunteers over the age of 18 working in child-related roles hold a WWCC clearance.
 Employees and volunteers who were engaged in child-related work before 15 June 2013 were phased into a new WWCC program over a five-year period based on industry sectors.
 The phase-in schedule is available on the Office of the Children's Guardian website.
 All existing workers and volunteers in the final phase-in group must have applied for a WWCC by 31 March 2018.
 A worker with an existing WWCC that is due to expire must reapply for a new WWCC and provide the new number to their employer.